Difference Between Curriculum And Syllabus

 A syllabus includes schedules, tests, assignments, projects, etc. Therefore, it contains assignments’ due dates, exam dates, project details, etc.

-• Develops a mutual understanding of the subjects between students and teachers
+• Clear Understanding: Provides a clear understanding of the course content and expectations between students and teachers.

 Difference Between Training and Development